Some affiliate links are provided below. Learn more.

 To this I reply: Yes.
 I am, in general, a bit of an idiot.
 But when it comes to paint, the colour on the tin isn’t always accurate, so I much prefer to see an example of the paint being used rather than rely on the tin.

 After swatching the four colours (Linen White, Aged Grey, Country Grey, and Charcoal), I realised that the colour shown on the tin is pretty accurate.
 But I still wanted to share these swatches for two reasons.
 Firstly, seeing swatches can provide you with some reassurance that yes, the colour does actually match.
-Without swatches, you’d have to buy a tin to check.
 Secondly, there are still some minor differences between the colour on the tin and the paint itself, which I’ve explained below.

 Rust-oleum chalk paint: White & grey colour swatches